Mark Bocek

-Mark Andrew Bocek (Boček; born October 24, 1981) is a Canadian retired mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.
+Mark Bocek (Boček; born October 24, 1981) is a Canadian retired mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.
 A professional competitor for ten years from 2004 to 2014, Bocek has also formerly competed for King of the Cage.

 Mixed martial arts career

 Background

 Bocek holds a Brazilian jiu-jitsu black belt and has been studying the art for two decades.
 He first studied under Rickson and Renzo Gracie and then moved on to Nova Uniao, where he received his black belt through Joao Roque in December 2003, making him the first Canadian-born black belt in Brazilian jiu-jitsu.
 Bocek currently trains in BJJ with Marcelo Garcia and also holds a black belt in Kempo Karate.